mattfordham/Strap/README.md

 ## To-do

 * Add some more tests for CLI commands
-* Figure out a way to mock file system actions in tests, the files don't actually have to be created
+* Figure out a way to mock file system actions in tests, so the files don't actually have to be created
 * Test in environments other than Mac OSX.

 ## Contributing